smopen/sigcpp/_posts/2020-06-20-pointer-and-data-const-ness.md

 ---

-This post discusses the effect of `const` qualification in pointer declarations, specifically the difference between `const`ness of pointer and `const`ness of data.
-It first examines `const` qualification in non-array pointer declarations, and then the qualification in the context of arrays.
-In both cases, it discusses declarations of variables, function parameters, and function return types.
+This post discusses the effect of `const` qualification in pointer declarations, specifically focusing on the distinction between `const`ness of pointer and `const`ness of data.
+It first examines `const` qualification in non-array pointer declarations, and then the qualification in the context of arrays, including arrays of pointers.
+In all cases, it discusses declarations of variables, function parameters, and function return types.
 The post assumes the reader is familiar with pointers, the relationship between arrays and pointers, and arrays decaying to pointers.

-But first, some advice: Avoid using pointers (directly), and instead use references.
+But first, some advice: Avoid using pointers directly, and instead use references.
 Also prefer `std::array` over traditional arrays.
-However, there are situations where pointers and traditional arrays are the only/better choice and in those cases use `const` qualification correctly to maximize safety.
+However, there are situations where pointers and traditional arrays are the only/better choice, and in those cases use `const` qualification correctly to maximize safety.
 <!--more-->

 **Note:** All examples in this post are verified in C++17 using both GCC 10.1 and Visual